Fraser Clarke Heston

 Fraser Clarke Heston (born February 12, 1955) is an American film director, film producer, screenwriter and actor.
 He is the son of actors Charlton Heston and Lydia Clarke, and has a sister, Holly Ann Heston.

-Heston's filmography includes Alaska and the 1990 version of Treasure Island which cast his father as Long John Silver.
 As a baby, he made his film debut as the infant Moses (his father played the grown Moses) in the Cecil B. DeMille epic The Ten Commandments.

+Work with his father

 While in the process of writing Wind River, a romantic adventure novel about 19th-century fur trappers, Heston was convinced by producer Martin Shafer to turn the story into a film script.
 Discovering that film-writing came naturally for him, 22-year-old Heston wrote his first screenplay, The Mountain Men, for Columbia Pictures, which became the feature film.